dolfolife/dolfolife/user-manual/README.md

 ## Conditions I like to work in

 - I am most productive in the morning, but I think it is because there are fewer interruptions.
-- I need my coffee before checking any issues, PRs, or slack messages.
+- I need my coffee before checking any issues, PRs, or Slack messages.
 - I have a better thought process when I can stare at a window on an open field.
 - During my time at Pivotal I learned the benefits of a good pairing session, and depending on the task pairing becomes the most effective way to work.
 But, _if the task is learning I need time with myself_.
 - I feel more aligned with teams where Research/learning is encouraged more than Development.
-- I take long breaks walking outside to recharge.
+- I take long breaks while walking outside to recharge.

 ## Times/Hours I like to Work